hxckr-org/hxckr-k8s-bucket/README.md

 1. A Kubernetes cluster set up and running
 2. `kubectl` installed and configured to communicate with your cluster
 3. Docker images for each component (or mock images for testing)
+4. `make` installed on your system

 ## Deployment Instructions

 The hxckr application can be deployed in two environments: development and production.
 Each environment has its own configuration managed through Kustomize overlays.

+### Using the Makefile

+We provide a Makefile to simplify common operations.
+Here are the available commands:

+- `make dev-deploy`: Deploy the application in the development environment
+- `make dev-verify`: Verify the deployment in the development environment
+- `make dev-softserve`: Get the external IP of the softserve service in development
+- `make dev-clean`: Remove all deployed resources in the development environment

+To start individual services:

+- `make dev-start-server`: Start the server service
+- `make dev-start-softserve`: Start the softserve service
+- `make dev-start-webhook-handler`: Start the webhook handler service
+- `make dev-start-job-queue`: Start the job queue service
+- `make dev-start-test-runners`: Start the test runners service
+- `make dev-start-git-service`: Start the git service

+For a full list of available commands, run `make help`.

 ### Development Deployment